vjhawar12/vjhawar12/README.md

 # Hi, I'm Vedant 👋

-I'm a Computer Engineering student at McMaster University interested in firmware, robotics, and edge AI.
-I previously served as Software Lead for McMaster's Drones & UAV Team, and I now serve as Co-President.
+I'm a Computer Engineering student at McMaster University interested in **firmware, robotics, and edge AI**.
+I previously served as **Software Lead** for McMaster's Drones & UAV Team, and I now serve as **Co-President**.

-I'm currently working as an Embedded Firmware Engineer (Contract), building ESP32-based Ethernet sensor nodes for a real deployed monitoring system.
+I'm currently working as an **Embedded Firmware Engineer (Contract)**, building ESP32-based Ethernet sensor nodes for a real deployed monitoring system.

 Most of the projects I enjoy sit at the boundary of hardware and software: microcontrollers, sensors, communication interfaces, real-time behavior, and the kind of debugging where timing and signals actually matter.